remotebiosensing/rppg/README.md

 ## Funding

-This work was supported by the ICT R&D program of MSIP/IITP.
+This work was partly supported by the ICT R&D program of MSIP/IITP.
 [2021(2021-0-00900), Adaptive Federated Learning in Dynamic Heterogeneous Environment]

 ## reference